 Student loans can be hard to deal with but how does one measure the difficulty of living with student loan debt in legal terms?
 You know how difficult it is for you; cutting back on expenses, trying to budget properly, skipping out on events and outings with friends, missing payments on your mortgage and credit cards, and feeling completely helpless.
 Bankruptcy can be the first step to getting rid of all of those feelings and starting from scratch.

 Whether you intend on filing for Chapter 7 bankruptcy or Chapter 13, you will have to prove that your student loans are causing you ‘undue hardship’ by taking the Brunner Test – a test designed to gauge how much your student loans are affected you.
-An experienced bankruptcy attorney can help walk you through the process of bankruptcy and detail what undue hardship may mean in bankruptcy court.
+A bankruptcy lawyer in Phoenix can help walk you through the process of bankruptcy and detail what undue hardship may mean in bankruptcy court.

 Why Do I Have to Prove Undue Hardship?